AAT Foundation Certificate in Bookkeeping

 This fee covers your tuition (if attending a course of study) and is paid directly to your training provider.

-You will be required to pay the assessment fee to your training provider or assessment venue.
+You will be required to pay the assessment fees to your training provider or assessment venue.

-Note: training providers and assessment venues may charge an additional administrative fee for the assessment.
-The administrative fee, if charged, can vary from one organisation to another.
+Note: training providers and assessment venues may charge an additional administrative fee for each assessment.
+Administrative fees, if charged, can vary from one organisation to another.

 You may be eligible for support from your employer or other bodies.